What is HRD Climate framework, Elements

 iv) Trust

 It means the extent of faith which people have for one another.
-Loose or no supervision and the organisation’s trust in employees’ words of self-certification indicate the presence of this value.
+Loose or no supervision and the organisation’s trust in their employees’ words of self-certification indicate the presence of this value.

 v) Authenticity